JayCesar/rp2/IMPLEMENTATION_STATE.md

 ## ✅ IMPLEMENTATION COMPLETE

-**Final Summary**: CrossEntropyLoss classification system fully implemented and tested.
+**Final Summary**: CrossEntropyLoss classification system fully implemented for both BiLSTM and Conv1D.

+### BiLSTM CrossEntropy Implementation

 **What Was Built**:
 1. BiLSTMClassifier with 6-class head